 Los Angeles is home to the 405 Freeway, the busiest interstate of any city in the country.
 A report from the Daily Breeze concluded that this cluster of roads averages around 379,000 vehicles a day, helping California become the state with the densest traffic in the nation.
-With so many cars on the road, Californians have picked up on the rapidly growing, worldwide trend of bike-sharing.
+With so many cars on the road, West Coast Trial Lawyers have noticed that Californians have picked up on the rapidly growing, worldwide trend of bike sharing.

-Since its introduction in 2016, bike-sharing systems have grown to over 100 stations and 1,400 bikes in downtown Los Angeles alone.
-The popularity of these systems is undeniable, but with such a speedy growth in recent times, you may be curious as to why that is.
+Since its introduction in 2016, bike sharing systems have grown to over 100 stations and 1,400 bikes in downtown Los Angeles alone.
+The popularity of these systems is undeniable, but with such a rapid growth in recent times, you may be curious as to why this is happening.

-Though the collection of scrap metal can be a terrible eyesore, bike-shares have actually had a positive impact on the environment.
-A 2016 study proved that carbon dioxide emissions dropped by 25,240 tons and nitrogen oxide discharge by 64 tons in Shanghai.
+Though the collection of scrap metal can be a terrible eyesore, bike shares have actually had a positive impact on the environment.
+A 2016 study conducted by the United States Environmental Protection Agency (EPA) proved that carbon dioxide emissions dropped by 25,240 tons and nitrogen oxide discharge by 64 tons in Shanghai.
 Shanghai also saved over 8,358 tons of petrol in the same year.

-Those who take advantage of bike-sharing systems, generally do not wear helmets either because they technically do not own a bike.
-The same also holds true for inexperienced or first-time bike riders who can seriously hurt themselves on their bikes.
+Furthermore, a large majority of bike share riders do not wear helmets since they do not own a bike.
+The same holds true for inexperienced or first-time riders who can seriously harm themselves while riding a bike.

 If you have sustained injuries as a result of a bicycle accident, you have the right to hold the guilty party accountable.
 Our skilled Los Angeles bicycle accident attorneys at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering from your injury.